 You heard right!
 Withholding food can be imperative to healing your pet’s stomach condition.
-If you pet is vomiting, feeding it food would alleviate the condition and prolong gastritis.
+If your pet is vomiting, feeding it food would alleviate the condition and prolong gastritis.
 It’s necessary to keep your pet away from food for at least 24-hours to ensure the toxins are expelled from its body.
 If the pet begins to feel better during the period of starvation, re-introduce low-fat foods such as rice and cooked potatoes to help with nutrition.

-Water is the magical potion to curing gastritis and other forms of acidic reactions related to pets.
+Water is the magic potion to curing gastritis and other forms of acidic reactions related to pets.
 Continue providing your pet with water throughout the day for striking the alkaline balance against the acidic formation within your pet’s stomach lining.
 The inflammation should reduce over time.

 None of the following procedures have worked out!
 What do I do?

 Do not panic!
 Seek medical assistance right away, try to find animal hospitals near you or enlist professional help from a vet.
 Depending on the severity of the condition your vet could order tests such as: